Open late Thurs.-Sat.

 * Click here for rating key

 Chinato Restaurant Review: Chef-restaurateur Zack Bruell’s Chinato is named after a flavorful Italian after-dinner wine enriched with herbs, spices and cinchona bark.
 The pad boasts clean lines, gauzy curtains, low ceilings and quiet corners.
 Meanwhile, the menu explores Italian cuisine.
-Classic dishes are updated with big, bold flavors while still maintaining their simplicity.
-Start with an appetizer of chilled risotto with caponata and tuna tartare, moving to the tender beef tongue entrée or the sea scallops with pepperoncini.
-Antipasti offerings are just as appealing, with options like ribollita or a rustic Tuscan onion soup.
-Pizzas are small, but tasty.
-Our favorite is served with woody mushrooms and a tangy pecorino.
-For dessert, the lemon polenta cake is a must, while the chocolate hazelnut mousse cake will make you want to curl up with a blanket and a glass of red.
+Classic dishes are updated with big, bold tastes while still maintaining their simplicity.
+Start with a crudo of beef with fried capers and potato crema, moving to a house-made linguine with seared bay scallops, fennel and a sweet lobster broth.
+Antipasti offerings are just as appealing, with options like burrata or chicken liver mousse.
+Among the pizzas is one served with a salty guanciale, a poached egg and truffle oil.
+For dessert, the ricotta cheesecake is a must, and the apple torta will make you want to curl up with a blanket and a glass of red.
 Speaking of, the wine list is also well-written, with vinos coming from all corners of Italy and starting at $21 a bottle.